substantic/rain/docs/guide/user.rst

    Therefore, as far you do not change permissions of files/directories, you are proctected against accidental modifications of data objects.
 If you change permissions or content of linked data objects, the behavior is undefined.
-Let us remind that Rain is designed only for execution of trusted code.
+Let us remind that Rain is designed only for execution of trusted codes.
    Obviously this kind of isolation is **not** a protection against malicious users.

 .. _sessions: